Position Papers of Missionary Church

 The Last Things

-a.
-The Return of Christ.
-We believe that the second coming of Christ is the hope of the church and will be personal, bodily, visible, premillennial, and redemptive.
-His return, for which we must be constantly prepared, is a source of encouragement and consolation, a motive for pure and holy living, and an inspiration for ministry and mission.
-Christ will descend into the clouds, where His church, the waiting bride, will be caught up to meet Him.
-Subsequently, He will return to earth with His church to judge and rule the entire world.
+We believe that the return of Jesus will be personal, bodily, visible, and glorious.
+His second coming, the blessed hope for which we must be constantly prepared, is a source of encouragement and comfort, a motive for holy living, and an inspiration for ministry and mission.

 Articles of Practice